Citizens Bank Park Seating Tip – Stay Low

-Citizens Bank Park is a great ballpark, but it’s one of the few places where I would prefer to be in the outfield on the lower level than behind home plate in the upper level.
-If your funds are limited as mine often are, the lower level in right field is a good bet.
+Philadelphia has a great ballpark, but when it comes to Citizens Bank Park seating, it’s one of the few places where I would prefer to be in the outfield on the lower level than behind home plate in the upper level.
+If your funds are limited as mine often were before I made untold millions selling ballpark knowledge (joke), the lower level in right field is a good bet.

 The reason for my lower level preference is that between the Hall of Fame Club seats and the suites, and the open concourse on the lower level, the upper level gets pushed up fairly high.
 Besides this, the angle is fairly steep, and it’s definitely not for the acrophobic.
 If you get into the right field area past the gap, the seats are lowered somewhat, but you will be pretty far from home plate.

 This is one place where you may be better off paying a few extra dollars for a lower level seat.
 Or, if you don’t have a need to be sitting along the baselines, an outfield seat will take care of you just fine here.

 The outfield seats in right field especially have several advantages.
 First and foremost, you’re closest to Ashburn Alley and its many attractions, making it easier to tolerate the long line you will likely endure if you go for a Tony Luke’s cheesesteak after the game starts.

 Secondly, unlike the seats in left field, you don’t have to turn completely around to view the big scoreboard and the impressive new Jumbotron that was recently added, although you won’t be able to see the out of town scoreboard.
 Third, if you’re in the 101 or 201 sections, you will be very close to the visiting team’s bullpen, where you can rattle their pitchers.
 Keep it clean though, the Phillies aren’t as lenient on over-the-top behavior as they used to be.